Swarna Kahawita

-Kahawitage Dona Leena Swarnalatha (ස්වර්ණා කහවිට; 1 November 1946 – 23 May 2022), popularly as Swarna Kahawita, was an actress in Sri Lankan cinema.
-One of the most popular film actresses in 1960s and 1970s of Sinhala cinema, Kahawita made award-winning appearances in the films such as Binaramalee, Onna Mame Kella Panapi and Suraya Surayamai.
+Kahawitage Dona Leena Swarnalatha (ස්වර්ණා කහවිට; 1 November 1946 – 23 May 2022), popularly known as Swarna Kahawita, was an actress in Sri Lankan cinema.
+One of the most popular film actresses in the 1960s and 1970s of Sinhala cinema, Kahawita made award-winning appearances in the films such as Binaramalee, Onna Mame Kella Panapi and Suraya Surayamai.

 Personal life

 Swarna Kahawita was born on 1 November 1946 in Kotahena, Colombo, British Ceylon as the youngest of the family.
 Her father Alfred Perera worked in the printing department of Lake House.
 Later he continued his business in the lands in Padukka.
 Her mother Adeline Winifried Abeysekera was a housewife.
 Swarna completed her education from Kotahena Central College (then Nilveediya College) and Buddhist Ladies' College.
 Due to the strong reluctance of her parents, she had to end the romantic relationship, who later became a doctor.
 After that, she lived without a marriage.
 A film director proposed marriage to Swarna.
 After her refusal, he attempted suicide by jumping down a hill at a film set, but was rescued.
 After the death of her parents, she sold the house in Kotahena and moved to the super luxury apartment complex in Maligawatte.

 She had two elder sisters: Sriyalatha Piyaseeli, Chandralatha; and two elder brothers: Bernard Somapala, Ariyaratne Kahawita.
 Her elder brother Ariyaratne Kahawita was also a film journalist.
 Kahawitage Don Ariyaratne Perera was born on 8 May 1933 in Kotahena.
 He was educated at Gunananda College, Kotahena, and then entered Carey College, Colombo.
 Ariyaratne was married to Mallika de Silva, who was a popular radio singer that sang the songs "Hinehewi Bonikka", "Bakamuno Hum Hum" and "Thaniwama Ai Me Ude".
 They married on 12 June 1963 and had a daughter, Apsara; and a son, Chandima Nayanajith.
 He died on 22 July 1994, suffering from diabetes.

 Swarna died on 23 May 2022 at the age of 75 after a brief illness.
 Her body was laid at Jayaratne parlor in Borella for public respect.
 Her last rites were held at Kanatte Cemetery on 24 May 2022 at 4.30 pm.